tudo-aqua/bgw/bgw-docs/src/main/jekyll/network/network.md

 Once registered in a game session you may now send messages to your opponents.
 The function ``sendGameActionMessage`` takes a ``GameAction`` instance and sends it to all connected opponents.
-For each type of game action that you want to communicate you have to declare a seperate (data) class inheriting from ``GameAction``.
+For each type of game action that you want to communicate you have to declare a separate (data) class inheriting from ``GameAction``.
 For our MauMau example let's assume that there are three types of game actions:
 * _MauMauInitGameAction_ - First initialization containing the card stacks and hand cards.
-* _MauMauPlayCardAction_ - You played a card and it's the next players turn.
+* _MauMauPlayCardAction_ - You played a card, and it's the next players turn.
 * _MauMauEndGameAction_ - You played your last card and won the game.

 As mentioned all game action classes have to inherit from ``GameAction``.
 In addition to that they have to be annotated